matthewjselby/bowtie_perf_poc/README.md

 ![](assets/bowtie_perf_diagram_dark.svg#gh-dark-mode-only)
 ![](assets/bowtie_perf_diagram_light.svg#gh-light-mode-only)

-The current proof of concept uses a Python script, but other implementations are possible, including a compiled executable that could serve as an entrypoint.
+The current proof of concept uses a Python script, but other implementations are possible, including a shell script or compiled executable that could serve as an entrypoint.

 In the current code, `profiling.py` is a wrapper script serving as an `ENTRYPOINT` to the docker container that will run a test harness.
 Commands for running the test harness are specified in `CMD`. `CMD` arguments in a `Dockerfile` are passed to the `ENTRYPOINT` - so that in this circumstance `profiling.py` will receive the contents of `CMD`, which specifies how to run the test harness.
 In this case, the test harness is represented by `test.py`, so `CMD` is simply `python3 test.py`, which is passed to `profiling.py`.